 Always close the séance in this way, even if you haven't had any noticeable responses.

 You can perform the same séance rituals as noted above alone.
 However, you may not have the spiritual energy necessary to summon a spirit.
 Try for about ten minutes and close the séance even if you feel you don't get any responses.
 Alternatively, it may be easier to use the Ouija board alone or work with a pendulum.

 How Will You Know When You've Made Contact?

-There is no certain way to know whether or not you've made contact.
-Often, the things that happen during a séance are subtle -a slight knock, for instance.
+There is no certain way to know whether you've made contact.
+Often, the things that happen during a séance are subtle--a slight knock, for instance.
 This could be attributed to a spirit, or it could be someone else in the room making a noise.
 Keep an open mind and first seek to disprove anything that you see or hear.
 If you can't find a logical, real-world explanation, you may have made contact.

 Séances are one way people can try to connect with the spirit world and communicate with someone who has died.
 And while it is simple to perform a séance, it may not be quite as easy to get results.
 You can increase your chances by working with like-minded individuals, minimizing distractions, being positive and open to whatever happens, and trying more than once should you fail to achieve results the first time.